Digital Digging with Henk van Ess

 “I need a timeline of every significant event,” he said.
 “Who did what, when.
 But every time I search for a date, I get hundreds of hits.
 Phone numbers.
 Reference codes.
 Bank transactions.
 I can’t separate the real dates from the garbage.”

 My next session started in 30 minutes.
-“Let’s try something”, I said.
+“Let’s try something safer and faster”, I said.

 The document contained 1,053,356 words.
 I didn’t bother uploading it to the usual AI chatbots—security reasons alone ruled that out.
 But in case you’re tempted, say if the documents are public, let me save you twenty minutes of frustration.